cloudevents/spec/cloudevents/extensions/sequence.md

 communication with the event producer to understand how to interpret the value of the attribute.

+Regardless of the value, or absence, of `sequencetype` the producer MUST ensure that the `sequence` values are lexicographically-orderable.
+This might mean the producer will need to take some additional actions to meet this requirement - for example, padding the values with leading zeros in the case of `sequencetype` being an `Integer`.

 ## Attributes

 ### sequence

 - Type: `String`
 - Description: Value expressing the relative order of the event.
 This enables interpretation of data supercedence.
-When `sequencetype` is absent the producer MUST ensure that `sequence` is lexicographically-orderable.
-In cases where the producer is unaware of which `sequencetype` values the consumers supports it is RECOMMENDED that the `sequence` value be lexicographically-orderable even without interpretation of the `sequencetype` attribute.
-For example, in the case of `sequence` being an integer, leading zeros might be necessary.
 - Constraints
   - REQUIRED
-  - MUST be a non-empty string
+  - MUST be a non-empty lexicographically-orderable string
-  - Leading and trailing whitespaces MUST NOT be ignored for comparison purposes
   - RECOMMENDED as monotonically increasing and contiguous

 ### sequencetype